neiville99/NmapScanner/README.md

 # NmapScanner
-A python based network scanning project that runs Nmap scans, parses the xml output, and stores scan results in a local SQLite database.
-The project is designed to be automated using Windows Tasl Schedular
+A Python-based network scanning project that runs Nmap scans, parses the XML output, and stores the scan results in a local SQLite database.
+The project is designed to be automated using Windows Task Scheduler.

 ## Files
 .env: Stores the scan target.
 Example: SCAN_TARGET=127.0.0.1